-Keeping in mind the above examples (and those in the Glycemic Index Explained and Adjusting for GI Level pages), check your child's blood sugar before eating and 1 hour after eating a meal like pasta / spaghetti, pizza, burgers, fries, steak and baked potato, rich cheese cake, full-fat ice cream, chick peas, buttery popcorn...).
+Keeping in mind the above examples (and those in the Glycemic Index Explained and Choosing the Right GI for the Job pages), check your child's blood sugar before eating and 1 hour after eating a meal like pasta / spaghetti, pizza, burgers, fries, steak and baked potato, rich cheesecake, full-fat ice cream, chickpeas, buttery popcorn...).
 If your child's blood glucose has dropped as of the 1-hour point, this may be an indication that the meal she has just eaten is appropriate for an extended bolus.
-Now have her check her blood glucose a few hours later... if the reading has sky-rocketed, this makes the need for a split bolus even more likely.
+Now have her check her blood glucose a few hours later... if the reading has sky-rocketed, this makes the need for an extended/dual-wave bolus even more likely.

 Notes About the Extended Bolus: